avelino/awesome-go/README.md

 - [noodlog](https://github.com/gyozatech/noodlog) - Parametrized JSON logging library which lets you obfuscate sensitive data and marshal any kind of content.
 No more printed pointers instead of values, nor escape chars for the JSON strings.
 - [onelog](https://github.com/francoispqt/onelog) - Onelog is a dead simple but very efficient JSON logger.
 It is the fastest JSON logger out there in all scenarios.
 Also, it is one of the logger with the lowest allocation.
 - [ozzo-log](https://github.com/go-ozzo/ozzo-log) - High performance logging supporting log severity, categorization, and filtering.
 Can send filtered log messages to various targets (e.g. console, network, mail).
-- [phuslu/log](https://github.com/phuslu/log) - Structured Logging Made Easy.
+- [phuslu/log](https://github.com/phuslu/log) - High performance structured logging.
 - [rollingwriter](https://github.com/arthurkiller/rollingWriter) - RollingWriter is an auto-rotate `io.Writer` implementation with multi policies to provide log file rotation.
 - [seelog](https://github.com/cihub/seelog) - Logging functionality with flexible dispatching, filtering, and formatting.
 - [slf4g](https://github.com/echocat/slf4g) - Simple Logging Facade for Golang: Simple structured logging; but powerful, extendable and customizable, with huge amount of learnings from decades of past logging frameworks.